On a ranch, measuring financial benchmarks is important to give you a true picture of the financial health of your operation.

 Then, using a balance sheet, income statement, cash flow statement and other financial documents can help you find some key financial facts about your operation.
 These are:

-Profitability – The difference between revenues earned on goods produced and the costs of production
+Profitability – The difference between revenue earned on goods produced and the costs of production.